Adhias/recipes/fajitas.rst

    * 4 tablespoon `Olive Oil`
    * `Salsa`

 #.
-Grill tortilla by spreading a bit of olive oil in a pan
+Spread a bit of olive oil in a pan and slightly grill tortillas
-#. layer folloing items on fajita
-#. spread beans
-#. vegetables
 #.
+On each tortilla layer folloing items,

+   - beans
+   - vegetables
-Lettuce
+   - Lettuce
-#. avocados
+   - avocados
-#. sour cream
+   - sour cream
-#. salsa
+   - salsa